Transit for All: Mapping Equitable Bike2Subway Connection using Region Representation Learning: Results Discussion

-Considerable variability within ethnic groups further highlights transit accessibility disparities: the standard deviation of wPTAL is notably high, such as 16,346.2 for White neighborhoods and 8,572.1 for Asian neighborhoods.
+Considerable variability within ethnic groups further highlights transit accessibility disparities: the standard deviation of wAL is notably high, such as 16,346.2 for White neighborhoods and 8,572.1 for Asian neighborhoods.
 These variations reflect disparities from not solely by ethnicity but also by neighborhood-specific urban planning and infrastructure.
-Analyzing wPTAL at the borough level further clarifies these patterns.
-Black neighborhoods shows consistently low accessibility, with mean wPTAL scores of 324.4 in Brooklyn and 615.2 in Queens.
-This large difference in wPTAL by boroughs indicates significant transit gaps and the need for improvements to enhance equity.
-On the other hand, Asian neighborhoods in Queens show higher accessibility, with a mean wPTAL score of 652.1, benefiting from proximity to robust transit infrastructure.
-Hispanic neighborhoods show lower borough-level accessibility, with mean wPTAL scores of 183.4 in Brooklyn and 235.3 in Queens, highlighting transit limitations due to their distant residential locations relative to major transit locations.
+Analyzing wAL at the borough level further clarifies these patterns.
+Black neighborhoods shows consistently low accessibility, with mean wAL scores of 324.4 in Brooklyn and 615.2 in Queens.
+This large difference in wAL by boroughs indicates significant transit gaps and the need for improvements to enhance equity.
+On the other hand, Asian neighborhoods in Queens show higher accessibility, with a mean wAL score of 652.1, benefiting from proximity to robust transit infrastructure.
+Hispanic neighborhoods show lower borough-level accessibility, with mean wAL scores of 183.4 in Brooklyn and 235.3 in Queens, highlighting transit limitations due to their distant residential locations relative to major transit locations.